Power Grid Corporation of India: Transmission network failures

-About 2:35 a.m on 30 July 2012, the Northern Region Grid, which provides power to nine states in northern India including Delhi, experienced a widespread outage due to a grid disturbance.
+About 2:35 a.m on 30 July 2012, the Northern Region Grid, which provides power to nine states in northern India, including Delhi, experienced a widespread outage due to a grid disturbance.
 Power Grid and POSOCO began work immediately to restore power.
 By 8:00 a.m. essential services had been restored, with 60 percent of the normal Northern Region Grid load restored by 11:00 a.m.
-Power supply was then restored progressively and by 12:30 p.m. power was extended to most of the cities and towns through Power Grid substations.
+Power supply was then restored progressively, and by 12:30 p.m. power was extended to most of the cities and towns through Power Grid substations.
 The Northern Region Grid was brought back to normalcy to meet the demand of about 30 GW at 7:00 p.m.

 On 31 July 2012, the Northern Region Grid collapsed a second time, hours after the power supply had been restored to the northern region following the previous day's disruption.
 Eastern transmission lines also failed, disrupting power supply in Delhi, Uttar Pradesh, Haryana, West Bengal, Assam and Punjab, among other states.

 After the power failures, then-Power Minister Veerappa Moily said that transmission grids would be independently audited in three months to ensure that the grids were fail-safe.

 PowerGrid InvIT initial public offering

 In late April 2021, PowerGrid floated an offer for sale via the Infrastructure Investment Trust (InvIT) route.
-The offer opened on 29 April and closed on 3 May, by which the initial public offering was subscribed 4.83 times.
+The offer opened on 29 April and closed on 3 May, after which the initial public offering was subscribed 4.83 times.
 This was the second InvIT initial public offering in the country.